valtimo-platform/valtimo-documentation/release-notes/major12/12.3.0/valtimo-backend-libraries.md

   When a form is opened the show a Data Grid or Edit Grid, the form will now only fill the fields that should be prefilled.

+* **Process link not deployed**

+  When an existing process link for forms was updated to apply to a different form definition, the process link was not updated.

 ## Breaking changes